Why WordPress is so Powerful and Popular

 7. WordPress Is, by Far, the Most Used CMS

 According to information compiled by W3techs, WordPress accounts for 61.8% in CMS market share.
-The next most popular CMS which is Joomla only controls The second most popular CMS is Joomla, with 4.7% market share.
+The next most popular CMS is Joomla, with 4.7% market share.

 8. WordPress Is Available in 196 Languages

-Statistics avalable at the translation website of WordPress shows that 196 locales with 40 of those at 100% translation.
+Statistics available at the translation website of WordPress shows 196 locales with 40 of those at 100% translation.
 The total number of available locales is 196.

 9. WordPress Is More Visited Than Twitter